-ELSA Switzerland is one of these countries and consists of 10 local groups, with over 1,500 members nationwide.
-Each Local Group is independently organized at their universities and is an independent registered association with a Local Board tasked with managing ELSA at a local level as well as promoting various events.
+ELSA Switzerland is one of these National Groups and consists of 10 local groups, with over 1,500 members nationwide.
+Each Local Group is independently organized at its university and is an independent registered association with a Local Board tasked with managing ELSA at a local level as well as promoting various events.
 Representatives of each Local Group elect the National Board of ELSA Switzerland during the National Council Meeting (NCM).

 National Council Meeting